r08b46009/VLSI/HW3/README.md

 ## Notes

 - The smallest dead-space ratio for which this implementation can produce a legal result within the required runtime is `0.1`.
-- Example floorplan screenshots are provided in the `Floorplan print` folder.
+- Example floorplan screenshots are provided in the `Floorplan` folder.